nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

     Having said that, when compared to REST / JSON I do miss some qualities of WSDLs and XSDs.
 The overhead of Swagger/OpenAPI, the variety of API styles (<a href="https://jsonapi.org/" target="_blank">JSON:API</a>, <a href="https://en.wikipedia.org/wiki/JSON-LD" target="_blank">JSON-LD</a>, <a href="https://en.wikipedia.org/wiki/Hypertext_Application_Language" target="_blank">HAL</a> to name a few) and the dozens of best practice blogs I've read in the past showcase what makes REST / JSON so tricky: a lack of structure.
 Thankfully GraphQL and gRPC have filled this hole the last couple of years.

 Which protocol to use strongly depends on your use case and business context.
-I would advise to select only one or two protocols for your system; tools, best practices, system behaviour, documentation, logging and testing all tend to be different for each protocol.
+It's best to stick to only one or two different protocols for your system; tools, best practices, system behaviour, documentation, logging and testing all tend to be different for each protocol.

 Because REST/JSON is the most common I'll use that as an example in the rest of this blog.